deepmentation/KommunalGPT/MODELS.md

-# MODELLE IN Kommunal-GPT powered by compAInion
+# MODELLE IN KommunalGPT powered by compAInion

 *Stand: August 2025*